Code-Institute-Submissions/eternalfitness/README.md

 * Clear and legible class descriptions with image of class on right hand side.
 * **Call to Action Button** “ Class Timetable” so visitors can get a feel for the classes and warmed up to take further action on website.
 ### Membership
-* 83 clear and legible membership options presented in a bootstrap card deck.
+* 3 clear and legible membership options presented in a bootstrap card deck.
-* Call to Action Buttons “Pricing in €” and Book Now” leading to paypal.com to make payment for membership of choice and therefore leading visitor to the preferred action on the website.
+* Call to Action Buttons “Price” and Book Now” linking directly to paypal.com to make payment for membership of choice and therefore leading visitor to the preferred action on the website.
 The simple format and presentation allows for an easy booking process.
 * “Contact Us” button should users want to enquire/ find out more.
 ### Contact Us
 * Contact Us Form so that users can get in touch directly with the Eternal Fitness Team.
 ### Footer
 * **Social Media Links** - this feature allows users to follow us on Facebook, Twitter and Youtube for all the latest news
 * **Embedded Google MAP Find US** - to easily find our Location
 * **Contact Details** to get un touch with us Address, Email and phone details provided.

 # Technologies Used
-* ### HTML5: This was used as the layout to fully build the website
+* **HTML5:** This was used as the layout to fully build the website
-* ### CSS: This was used to style the website
+* **CSS:** This was used to style the website
-* ### Bootstrap: This was used to get the overall clean layout and grids were used to help with
+* **Bootstrap:** This was used to get the overall clean layout and grids were used to help with
-* ### GitHub: Version control and hosting of the code.
+* **GitHub:** Version control and hosting of the code.
-* ### GitPod: Allows you to develop, build, and run the application all on the cloud in the web browser.
+* **GitPod:** Allows you to develop, build, and run the application all on the cloud in the web browser.

 # Testing